-There are 3 options for obtaining the COQ card.
+There are 3 options to choose from for obtaining the COQ card.

 The Town uses the International Code Council National Contractor/Trades Examination.
 We will only accept test under the current code that we have adopted.
 If you choose to test you still must meet the minimum time in service requirement for the trade you are testing for.

 Option 3 - Go Before the Board of Examiners (BOE)

 The BOE meets every second Tuesday of the Month.
 The master/qualifier must fill out the Town of Jackson Reference form and give it to people that they have worked with or for.
 The BOE likes to see a minimum of 3 reference forms for review.
 The reference forms must be provided directly to the Town of Jackson from the individual giving the reference.
 The reference forms cannot be emailed or faxed.

 The master/qualifier will need to submit, 14 days prior to the board meeting, a completed certificate of qualification application, portfolio showing body of work and application fee of $50.
 We will attach any reference forms that we have received to the application/portfolio, put it on the agenda and assign it to one of our board members.
 We ask that the master/qualifier attend the board meeting (4:30 in council chambers).